Skip to main content

 premium-cotton-tee

+For nested resources, this shows the handle of the parent resource.
 This is an Altera-specific field that makes it easier to understand the context of what you're translating.

 Field